ramirezlab/TopologyAnalysis/README.md

     Vertex$Module2[Vertex$Module == "Voltage-gated calcium channel complex"] = 20

-Now we can do a boxplot for each module in each topological index
+Now we can do a boxplot for each module in each topological index.
+The resulting image is the following.

     p0 <- ggplot(subset(Vertex, !is.na(Module2))) +
           geom_boxplot(aes(x = Module2, y=Degree))+